anddone-kit/AndDone-SecureAPI-FrameWork-DotNet/docs/SecurePaymentsApi.md

 <a id="securepaymentsdetailspost"></a>
 # **SecurePaymentsdetailsPost**
-> SecurePaymentDetailsResponse SecurePaymentsdetailsPost (string xApiKey, string xAppKey, string xVersion, string origin, SecurePaymentDetailsRequest securePaymentDetailsRequest)
+> TransactionPaymentResponse SecurePaymentsdetailsPost (string xApiKey, string xAppKey, float xVersion, string origin, SecurePaymentDetailsRequest securePaymentDetailsRequest)

 This API is used for getting details of Payments